craxtic/project0x01/Tasks.md

 ## Task #6
-- [ ] switch from SharedPreferences to Hive (a better one)
+- [x] switch from SharedPreferences to Hive (a better one)

-## upcoming tasks
+## tasks #6
-- [ ] get system theme mode and use it as default thememode, must set directly to light or dark
+- [x] get system theme mode and use it as default thememode, must set directly to light or dark